Mon – Fri: 8:00am – 5:00pm Open 5 Days A Week

 • If you are unable to do so, place the tooth in a glass of milk or a container with your saliva and get to your dentist as fast as possible.

-• Getting right away to your Applecross dentist will increase the chances of saving your tooth.
+• Going to your Applecross dentist will increase the chances of saving your tooth.

 cracked-chipped-tooth-blurb-applecross